pyccel/psydac/docs/installation.md

 pip install --upgrade pip
 ```

-One can clone the Psydac repository at any location `<ROOT-PATH>` in the filesystem which does not require administrator privileges, using either
+One can clone the PSYDAC repository at any location `<ROOT-PATH>` in the filesystem which does not require administrator privileges, using either
 ```sh
 git clone https://github.com/pyccel/psydac.git
 ```